 The venue work with Gordie, The Frying Scotsman, who cooked the most amazing wedding breakfast for us.
 We had scallops to start, lamb for our mains which was carved by guests at the table and then cake stands filed with 3 different desserts to finish off!
 The food was outstanding – it definitely stood apart from other weddings in terms of quality and presentation.

 Our friend Louise Holme, who runs the Dorking Deli, made our cake and it was such a big hit!
-It was a 3 tired grey and gold cake made up of chocolate, Victoria and lemon sponges which stood beautifully on a huge log and stacked creates.
+It was a 3 tired grey and gold cake made up of chocolate, Victoria and lemon sponges which stood beautifully on a huge log and stacked crates.
 She also made our cake topper – a gold lion and lioness to tie into our animal favour theme!

 Alice and Elyse at Babb Photo were fantastic!
 The day ran away with us so we were really happy that Alice and Elyse could be flexible and stay later and the pictures look amazing.